Bloomca/veles/docs/frameworks-difference.md

 The library is pretty much in alpha state, and there are several missing concepts:

-- Context
 - Portals
-- No server rendering (this one is not really planned)
 - Not ideal TypeScript support
+- No server rendering (this one is not planned to be supported)